radicle-dev/radicle-upstream/DEVELOPMENT.md

 yarn generate:colors  # Update color CSS variables in public/colors.css from
                       # colors.js

-yarn generate:schema  # Start proxy and save the latest GraphQL schema
-                      # in ./schema.gql

-yarn graphiql         # Open GraphiQL with explorer extension in browser

 yarn release          # Start a two-step process to cut a new release, for more
                       # details have a look at ../DEVELOPMENT.md